Randy Moss: 2007 season

-There were rumors leading up to the 2007 NFL Draft that the Raiders were eager to part ways with Randy Moss through a trade.
+There were rumors leading up to the 2007 NFL draft that the Raiders were eager to part ways with Moss through a trade.
 First-year Raiders head coach Lane Kiffin went so far as to contact their division rival Denver Broncos to "gauge interest", but the Patriots and Green Bay Packers were the two teams most interested in acquiring Moss.
 Packers quarterback Brett Favre, who once said, "There is no one in this league who puts fear in people more than Randy Moss," tried to persuade team management to trade for him, but a deal that both sides could agree to did not get done.

 During the first day of the NFL Draft, the Patriots and Raiders discussed the trade several times before reaching an agreement.
 Bill Belichick spoke with Moss for the first time about the possibility of joining the Patriots at 2:30 Sunday morning.
 Moss boarded a plane and arrived in Boston later that morning on April 29 and was required to pass a team administered physical.
-Once he was cleared by Patriots officials, the teams completed a trade that sent Randy Moss to New England for a fourth-round selection in the 2007 NFL Draft.
+Once he was cleared by Patriots officials, the teams completed a trade that sent Randy Moss to New England for a fourth-round selection in the 2007 NFL draft.
 The Patriots had acquired the draft pick the previous day from the San Francisco 49ers, and the Raiders selected John Bowie.

 One of the conditions of the trade was that Randy Moss would have to restructure his contract for salary cap reasons.
 Just hours before the Moss trade was completed, New England quarterback Tom Brady converted $5.28 million of his 2007 base salary into a signing bonus that was spread out over the remaining portion of his contract so that it could free up cap room.
 This enabled the Patriots to absorb Moss's incoming contract under the salary cap.
 Moss had two years remaining on his current deal and was scheduled to earn $9.75 million in 2007 and $11.25 million in 2008.
 Once the Patriots had Moss on their roster, he quickly agreed to a new one-year contract to replace his old one.
 The new deal gave him a $500,000 signing bonus, a base salary of $2.5 million, and the ability to earn an additional $1.75 million in incentives.